How to Know the Types of Childhood Trauma That Cause Suffering in Life!

 • Gain new coping skills for dealing with distressing emotions and memories

-There are a number of treatments that have been found effective in working with children/adults who have experienced childhood trauma.
+Several treatments have been found effective in working with children/adults who have experienced childhood trauma.

 Another alternative is learning how to Re-Parent yourself.